lcoq/ember-validations/README.md

 2. Run `rake test` to run a basic test suite or run `rake test[all]` to run a more comprehensive suite.

-NOTE: There is a QUnit-runner available at `tests/qunit/run-qunit.js`

 # Build API Docs

 NOTE: Require `node.js` to generate it.